sidsoc12/sidsoc12/README.md

 </h1>
 </div>
 <div align= "center">
-👨‍💻 About Me : I’m an incoming sophomore at Stanford University studying Computer Science and AI.
+👨‍💻 About Me : I’m an incoming sophomore at Stanford University studying the intersection of Computer Science in health, robotics, and security.
 </div>
 <div align = "center">
    <br> <a href="https://www.codegrepper.com/profile/siddharthpotti">Check out my Grepper Profile!</a>